 We think that the almost monochrome palette with the addition of gold and subtle hints of pattern created a striking and attractive balance of modern design and art deco influence.

-To introduce the branding onto the the garments we subtly incorporated geometric patterns to the Leather Label.
-The patterns that feature on the swing tags and marketing materials will also be used on the interior lining and as stitching details on more premium ranges.
+554 DECO produce several collections of quality denim jeans with a range of finishes.
+From high-contrast stitching and modern fits to more traditional designs.
+We used our graphic design skills to introduce the branding onto the the garments, subtly incorporating geometric patterns onto the Leather Label.
+The patterns that feature on the swing tags and marketing materials will also feature on the interior lining.